HCUM/empiano/README.md

 ##  Requirements

-- **Electrodes** and **Amplifier** to capture the muscle activity.
+- **Electrodes** plus **Amplifier** to capture the muscle activity.
 We used the LiveAmp EEG recorder from "Brain Products" (https://www.brainproducts.com/productdetails.php?id=63), to which eight plus one ground and one reference active surface electrodes were connected.
-An additional Windows PC was needed, because the amplifier program didn't work for MacOS.
+The recording software is only available on Windows for us.
-- **Lab Streaming Layer (LSL) framework** (https://github.com/sccn/labstreaminglayer); We used BrainVision RDA Connector to tap the BrainVision data.
+- **Lab Streaming Layer (LSL) framework** (https://github.com/sccn/labstreaminglayer)
+We used BrainVision RDA Connector to tap the BrainVision data.
 - **Computer**, to run this system (controlling PC)
 - **Music software**, which is able to receive and play back MIDI.
 For example Waveform 11 (https://www.tracktion.com/products/waveform-free), together with the Piano-One instrument (https://neovst.com/piano-one/)
+- **Electric-Piano**
-- **Electric-Piano**; We used a MIDI-to-USB cable to play the sound through the music software
+ We used a MIDI-to-USB cable to play the sound through the music software.
 - We additionally used **Speakers**, for the purpose of providing a better sound

 ## Installation